jamesesguerra/markdown_notes/notes/Chapter 8꞉ Abstract Classes.md

 ---
 attachments: [Clipboard_2022-07-26-10-39-41.png]
 tags: [Notebooks/Head First Java]
-title: 'Chapter 8: Interfaces and Abstract Classes'
+title: 'Chapter 8: Abstract Classes'
 created: '2022-07-25T03:13:54.580Z'
-modified: '2022-07-26T02:39:41.525Z'
+modified: '2022-07-26T13:32:08.626Z'
 ---

-# Chapter 8: Interfaces and Abstract Classes
+# Chapter 8: Abstract Classes

 __Rationale:__ To exploit polymorphism, we need interfaces and to go beyond simple inheritance.

-### Abstract classes: what we missed when designing the inheritance tree
+## Abstract classes: what we missed when designing the inheritance tree

 The class structure was designed so that duplicate code is kept to a minimum and there is a common protocol enforced.
 However, __some classes are not meant to be instantiated.__ That is, we can imagine what a `Hippo` or `Dog` object looks like, but what does an `Animal` object look like?